UPDATE AS OF 3/08/22:

 The health and safety of our guests and our team remain our top priority.
 While the museum is equipped with a state-of-the-art air filtration system using medical-grade filters and sanitizing and social distancing practices are in place, we continue to follow CDC guidelines to do our part to protect you and prevent the spread of COVID-19.

-Following the most recent City of Columbus order, all guests (regardless of vaccination status) are required to wear a mask or facial covering inside the Museum.
+Following the most recent City of Columbus order, wearing a mask or facial covering inside the Museum is optional.
+Guests who are unvaccinated, have compromised health or small children are encouraged to follow CDC guidelines to wear a facial covering in the Museum.
 Face-coverings are available at the Welcome Desk for those who forgot to bring one with them.

 Sanitizing, Disinfecting and Social Distancing

-Museum signage provides reminders to maintain social distancing, wash and sanitize hands frequently, and wear face coverings.
+Museum signage provides reminders to maintain social distancing, wash and sanitize hands frequently.
 Signs and floor decals have been installed to assist with distancing and one-way directional pathways in some areas.

 Hand Sanitizer: Stations can be found throughout all three levels of the museum.